samzx/project-portfolio/README.md

   <img src="https://res.cloudinary.com/xielabs/image/upload/v1544526601/Screen_Shot_2018-12-11_at_10.09.24_pm.png" alt="webpreview"/>
 </p>

-Personal website to display projects and social media links.
+Personal website to display projects and outbound links.

+Built in React, each project represents a card which is stacked from the beginning.
+Navigation is done through scrolling or by selecting a card (in which a project will be scrolled to).

 ## Demo
 Live demo [here](https://samxie.net/).